arroncreighton/nyc_payroll/README.md

-📄 README.md Template: NYC ACS Payroll Dashboard
+📄 README.md Template: NYC 2025 Payroll Dashboard
-# NYC ACS Payroll Dashboard
+# NYC 2025 Payroll Dashboard
 This is an interactive web dashboard built using Dash (Plotly/Python) that provides real-time analytics and visualizations of the New York City Administration for Children's Services (ACS) payroll data.
 Users can filter data by borough to analyze salary distributions, average pay, and top-paid or most common job titles.

 🚀 Features